 WHAT ARE YOUR FEES?

-An intake session is free and should take about 30 minutes.
+The initial informal chat is free, which should take about 30 minutes.

 WHAT ISSUES DO YOU DEAL WITH?

 Anxiety and depression (including suicidal feelings and harm to self)

 WHERE ARE SESSIONS HELD?

 At the moment, sessions are still held on line or over the phone if you prefer.
 This means counselling can happen from the comfort of your own home.
 I plan to continue this into the foreseeable future